IntentArchitect/Intent.Modules/docsProject/modules/RoslynWeaver/Attributes.md

         ...
 ```

-Note the generated code is not seem as part of the template, hance if it is runnng under *Fully* managed mode, the code will be removed on a subsequent run.
+Note the generated code is not seem as part of the template, hance if it is running under *Fully* managed mode, the code will be removed on a subsequent run.